-Contractors and do-it-yourselfers regularly use disposal services for renovations and yard waste removal
+- Contractors and do-it-yourselfers regularly use disposal services for renovations and yard waste removal

-Another way to gain a competitive advantage is to find complementary services to offer to your customers.
-The best way to uncover opportunities to diversify your business is to listen to your customers and understand their needs.
+Another way to gain a competitive advantage is to find complementary services you might offer your customers.
+And, the best way to uncover these diversification opportunities is to listen to your customers and understand their needs.

 Have you considered delivering portable restrooms to your construction clients?
 What about offering hazardous waste disposal as a way to open up a new stream of recurring business?

 If construction is booming in your area, diversifying your services by adding non-construction revenue streams can also serve as a safeguard against an unforeseen economic downturn.

-Remember, the greatest value you can provide for your customers is the excellent service that is targeted to their needs.
-Don’t get carried away competing with the uncontrollable prices of competitors in your niche.
+Remember, the greatest value you can provide your customers is excellent service, of course.
+So, don’t get carried away competing with the uncontrollable prices of competitors in your niche.
 Research the industry averages for pricing in your region and set your prices low enough to make a profit after covering your operating costs.

-Once you’ve determined the type of work you will be doing and for whom, it’s time to shop around for the necessary equipment.
+Once you’ve determined the type of work you’ll be doing and for whom, it’s time to shop around for the necessary equipment.

 Choose your equipment based on what you plan to haul, under what conditions, and in which environments.
-It is safe to say, nearly every roll off startup will need to begin with the basics, including:
+It’s safe to say, nearly every roll off startup will need to begin with the basics, including:

 What sizes and types of roll off dumpsters should you purchase?

-The size and type of containers are based on what you plan to haul.
-For example, a 15-yard or 20-yard roll off will easily fit in smaller spaces.
-Whether you plan to haul liquids, hazardous materials, or heavy loads will also dictate what equipment you will need.
+This all comes down to what you plan to haul.
+For example, a 15-yard or 20-yard roll off will easily fit in a smaller space.
+If you plan to haul liquids, hazardous materials, or heavy loads, that will also dictate the type of equipment you need.

-It’s important to scale your operation to a manageable size that you’re comfortable with.
-Beginning with a small number of trucks and dumpsters helps you minimize costs while giving you the freedom to purchase additional equipment as your business expands.
+It’s important that you feel comfortable with the size of your initial investment, and that you plan for scalability.
+Beginning with a small number of roll off trucks and dumpsters helps you minimize costs while giving you the freedom to purchase additional equipment as your business grows.

 Operate your roll off business like a pro

-The ease of operating your roll off business boils down to two things: building strong relationships and minimizing risks.
+The ease of operating your roll off business boils down to three things: creating visibility, building strong relationships, and minimizing risks.